DCS-training/IntroToStatistics/README.md

-# IntroToStatistics2023
+# Introduction to Statistics 2023
 This is a repository which contains all the materials to be used in the introduction to statistics course in December 2023.
+This course was run by Christopher A Oldnall (chris.oldnall@ed.ac.uk).
+If you notice any mistakes or have any recommendations or comments please get in touch.